 Ovulation And Trying To Conceive

-If you are trying to conceive, you should chart your cycle and give it 6 months to a year of actively trying to get pregnant before you sound the alarm bells.
+you should chart your cycle and give it six months to a year of actively trying to get pregnant before you sound the alarm bells.

 Fertility charting will give you the best chance of catching your fertile window.